tlietz/collaborlist/README.md

 - [ ] Delete items from lists
 - [ ] Strikethrough lists
 - [ ] Undo deleting items
+- [ ] Drag and drop to reorder list items
-- [ ] Invite to collaborate on list via link.
+- [ ] Invite to collaborate on list via link
-- [ ] Invite to collaborate on list via QR code.
+- [ ] Invite to collaborate on list via QR code

 ## Future Todos